top of page

 Scan_edited.jpg

-His father is Cluanie (FTCh Birdsgreen Cluedo of Wedgnock), and he looks and works just like his famous dad!
+Tully has fantastic breeding, his father is Cluanie (FTCh Birdsgreen Cluedo of Wedgnock), and he looks and works just like his famous dad!
+Cluanie sired the 2024 IGL Championship winner, and the winner of the 2025 European Championship, so he has left an amazing legacy!

 His mother is the beautifully bred Emmanygan Winter, with an amazing pedigree!